an-sh7/Correlated-Threat-Analysis/README.md

 *   **Interactive Mode:**  Consider adding an interactive mode (perhaps using a simple text-based interface) to allow users to explore the data more thoroughly.
 *   **Unit Tests:**  Add unit tests to ensure the script works correctly and to prevent regressions.
 *   **Error Handling:**  Improve error handling to provide more informative messages to the user.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. <!--- Create the LICENSE file -->